slangenbach/notes/docker_kubernetes.md

 - Contexts are enforced by the security admission controller and can be applied on the namespace level using labels
 - The Controller can set the modes *enforce, warn or audit* and set the levels *restricted, baseline or privileged*

+### Kustomize

+- Kustomize is built into `kubectl` and allows us to manage configuration of similar applications across environments
+- Bases, overlays and patches are key concepts: A *base* is a set of manifests shared across an environment, while an *overlay* applies environment-specific customizations on top of a base
+- Kustomize supports customization of [various objects][11]
+- Kustomize can dynamically generate config maps (from standard and env files) and secrets from files and environment variables
+- Patches allow us to write partial specification which are then merged with existing objects
+- Merge patches are useful for customizing configuration for specific resources
+- JSON patches are useful to remove configuration for specific resource
+- Make sure to create a dedicated YAML file per patch

 [1]: https://www.udemy.com/course/complete-docker-kubernetes
 [2]: https://github.com/GoogleContainerTools/distroless